A Practical Approach to Interval Refinement for math.h/cmath Functions

-\levelthree{Direct Propagation} The periodicity of trigonometric functions poses a fundamental issue: in each monotonic branch the function can cover its whole range.
-Therefore, if the interval $[x_l, x_u]$ to be used to refine $\var{y}$ spans multiple branches, almost no refinement can be done.
-However, as floating-point numbers become sparser as the exponent grows, there is the possibility that some branches do not reach the ends of the range, because there are no points where the function takes those values in such branches.
+The periodicity of trigonometric functions poses a fundamental issue: in each monotonic branch the function can cover its whole range.
+Therefore, if the interval $[x_l, x_u]$ to be used to refine $\var{y}$ spans multiple branches, almost no refinement can be performed.
+However, since floating-point numbers become sparser as the exponent grows, there is the possibility that some branches do not reach the ends of the range, because there are no points where the function takes those values in such branches.